idanHur/ConnectFour/Server/README.md

 # Connect4Game Server

 This project is an ASP.NET Core web application server for Connect4Game.
-It consists of three main components:
+It serves as the backbone for game management and player interactions.

+## Main Components

-1. **Server**: This is the ASP.NET Core web application that hosts the website for user registration and allows users to see the database queries.
+1. **Server**: This is the ASP.NET Core web application that provides the following functionalities:
+    - User registration: New players can register via the web interface.
+    - Data presentation: Allows users to view various data retrieved via database queries.
+    - Database management: Provides an interface for deleting and editing player and game data in the database.
+    - Animation: Supports falling game coins animation for enhanced user interaction.
-2. **Game Manager**: This manages the players and is responsible for the connection to the Entity Framework SQL Server database.
+2. **Game Manager**: Manages the players and facilitates the connection to the Entity Framework SQL Server database.
-3. **Connect4Game**: This contains the game logic for Connect4Game.
+3. **Connect4Game**: Contains the core game logic for Connect4Game.

-The server uses a Web API to communicate with the client.
+The server communicates with the client through a Web API.
 Each client is a player with a user interface for the game board.
-The server handles the logic and the opponent AI.
+The server handles the game logic and opponent AI.

 ## Getting Started